How the Weston Woods Was Won

 March 13, 2010

 I’ll give you a minute to digest that.
-And more moments if you want to read my top 10 list of my second hundred.
+And more moments if you want to read my top 10 museums list of my second hundred museums visited.

 And then I’ll go one further: Hoang loved this place too.
-And Damian was even really good for the ninety minutes or so we were there!
+And Damian was even really good for the two hours we were there!
 AND, to top it off, we visited during an absolute monsoon – a storm which brought death and destruction mere miles from Weston Woods.
 And we STILL had a great time.
 That’s how cool this place is.

-At least a year went by before I contacted him again with plans to be in the area – for a visit to the excellent Stepping Stones Museum down in Norwalk (CTMQ Visit here).
-Incidentally, Stepping Stones is our favorite children’s museum in the state (as of this writing), so yeah, that gloomy March 2010 Saturday was a good day.
+At least a year went by before I contacted him again with plans to be in the area – for a visit to the excellent Stepping Stones Museum down in Norwalk and perhaps some other stops for the purposes of CTMQ.

 Mort was game and so were we, so we made plans.
 At this point I should tell you a little about the town of Weston since I’m not sure I’ll have the chance to do so elsewhere on the site – and I just think it’s so interesting.
 Especially as it relates to the whole issue of whether Weston Woods is a museum or not.
 First, it’s most definitely a museum; it’s just not really “open for business” to all comers yet.
 There are many reasons for this but the biggest one is the crazy zoning laws of Weston.
 In Weston, you cannot open a business.

-There are no businesses in Weston.
+There are almost no businesses in Weston.
 There’s nothing in Weston.
-Lots of very reclusive, very rich people live there; we drove past WWE’s Triple H (married to the McMahon’s daughter) estate which is very near the Rolling Stones’ Keith Richards’ estate.
+Lots of very reclusive, very rich people live there; we drove past WWE billionare’s estates which is very near the Rolling Stones’ Keith Richards’ estate.
 Weston (not Greenwich, not Darien, not New Canaan) is the richest town in the richest county (Fairfield) in the country.
-It’s near impossible to see any of the houses because they are all set back so far from the road – which is actually part of the town ordinances.
+It’s near impossible to see any of the houses because they are all set back so far from the road – which is the result of part of the town ordinances.

-I do believe the town finally granted WW the necessary permits to move forward with the museum.
-I don’t know when it will be “open” to pop-in visitors though.
-I DO know that Mort’s intentions are to keep it very low key and to pretty much keep it as an appointment only type of place.
+I don’t believe the town finally granted WW the necessary permits to move forward with the museum.
+And then Mort passed away.
+Mort’s intentions were to keep it very low key and to pretty much keep it as an appointment only type of place.
 He has some docents-in-training and some helpers to sort through the massive collections to figure out how to best present everything.
 My man Mort is now 92 (or so) as of this writing, so it’s no secret that he can’t do everything himself.

 And now you know the story of how my favorite museum – that’s not really a museum yet – came to be in the town that hates development (for the right reasons, I might add.)
 So that leaves Mort’s story and, you know, what the heck this museum is all about.

-Two things have ever happened in Weston to put it on the map – one, the 1807 Weston Meteorite that famously fell in town (See Cathryn Prince’s A Professor, a President, and a Meteor: The Birth of American Science for the another CTMQ bit of required reading) and Mort Schindel.
+Two things have ever happened in Weston to put it on the map – one, the 1807 Weston Meteorite that famously fell in town and Mort Schindel.

 In a word, Mort is awesome.
 He was so nice to us and so sweet with Damian.
 He’s also sharp as a tack and comes armed with a good sense of humor.
 We immediately got along and within minutes, both Hoang and I wanted to spend a week with him.
 (I was offered, by the way, the possible use of one of the artist-in-residence cabins if I were to write a real article about Weston Woods someday.)